labuladong/fucking-algorithm/dynamic_programming/RegularExpression.md

     fib(n - 2) #2
 ```

 Look at the frame, how do I get from the original problem f(n) to the sub-problem f(n - 2)?
 There are two paths, one is f(n) -> #1 -> #1, and the other is f(n) -> #2.
 The former recurses twice; the latter recurse once.
 Two different computational paths but all face the same problem, which is called the "overlap subproblem".
 It is certain that **as long as you find a repeated path, there must be tens of thousands of such repeated paths, meaning that the huge quantum problem overlaps.**
-**只要你发现一条重复路径，这样的重复路径一定存在千万条，意味着巨量子问题重叠。**

 Similarly, for this problem, we still abstract the algorithm framework first: